Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Multi-neighbor State Replication

 As shown in Fig. \ref{fig:Motivation2}b, state replication starts after the all-reduce, but neighbors finish all-reduce at different times.
 Let $\tau_u^{\text{sync}}$ be the time when neighbor $u$ finishes all-reduce.
-Our goal is to minimize the latest completion time any neighbor finishes its replication:
+Our goal is to minimize the latest completion time among all neighbors finishing their state replication to the new node: